Michael L. Igoe: Political career

-Political Rivalry with Anton Cermak
+Political rivalry with Anton Cermak

-Following George E. Brennan’s death in 1928, Democrats started to fight for party leadership.
-Members of the Democratic Party found four factions of power from Brennan’s leadership.
+Following George E. Brennan's death in 1928, Democrats started to fight for party leadership.
+Members of the Democratic Party found four factions of power from Brennan's leadership.
 Igoe joined forces with Edward J. Kelly, to lead the South Park Board faction.
-However, once Anton Cermak’s influence and power over the Democratic Party was clear, the South Park Board teamed up with the board of the Cook County’s Sanitary District.
+However, once Anton Cermak's influence and power over the Democratic Party was clear, the South Park Board teamed up with the board of the Cook County's Sanitary District.

 Cermak tried to appease Igoe once he consolidated power and had Igoe re-elected to the South Park Board in 1929.

 The State attorney launched an investigation into the sanitary district and found that the board participated in mismanagement, payroll padding, illegal favors, and nepotism.
 The investigation lead to a grand jury indicting T.J.
 Crowe, James Whalen, and John J. Touhy, and Edward J. Kelly in 1930.

 Cermak attempted to pacify Igoe following the sanitary district scandal by having him elected as national committeeman for the Democratic Party in 1930.

-Igoe tried to win back control of the sanitary district in early December of 1930 with the help of Whalen and Touhy but failed.
+Igoe tried to win back control of the sanitary district in early December 1930 with the help of Whalen and Touhy but failed.
 It was well known within the Democratic Party that Cermak and Igoe have strained relations by then.
 On Christmas Eve, Igoe spoke highly of Cermak at a Democratic Party meeting.
 Two days later, Cermak endorsed Igoe to be the floor leader of the state house.

-Igoe continued to support and defend Cermak’s mayoral run in his district the following year.
-However, Cermak only won a total of 187 votes from Igoe’s district, when the previous Democratic candidate won 3,000 votes in what was considered a disastrous campaign.
+Igoe continued to support and defend Cermak's mayoral run in his district the following year.
+However, Cermak only won a total of 187 votes from Igoe's district, when the previous Democratic candidate won 3,000 votes in what was considered a disastrous campaign.

 In 1931, Igoe decided to run for governor.
 Fearing Igoe would amass too much power and politically weaken Cermak, the refused to endorse him.
 Cermak feared Igoe would amass too much power.